parham0541/DevHayat/README.md

 npm run start
 ```

-For environments such as GitHub Codespaces where external access is required:
+For environments where external access to the server is required:

 ```bash
 npm run start -- --hostname 0.0.0.0